-Gear is essential to your campers experience at Wild Earth Summer Camp!
-It is a key piece to their safety and can shift their experience for the better when fully prepared.
+Gear is essential to your camper's experience at Wild Earth Summer Camp!
+It is a key aspect of safety and can shift their experience for the better when fully prepared.

-We suggest going through the backpack with your camper.
-That way they know all the gear they are coming with and can feel more comfortable and assured when we inevitably get caught in the unexpected rain, get our clothes wet in the stream, didn't anticipate the morning chill, or didn't come to camp wearing socks, etc.
+We suggest going through your camper's backpack with them.
+That way they know all the gear they are coming with and can feel more comfortable and assured when we inevitably get caught in unexpected rain, get our clothes wet in the stream or don't anticipate the morning chill.

-Your camper should come everyday to camp with the following:
+Your camper should come to camp everyday with the following:

 - Comfortable, sturdy backpack - Shoes that cover toes.
 No crocs or flip flops, please. - Full water bottle- at least 32 oz. - If this is too cumbersome for 4-6 year old campers to carry, a smaller water bottle is ok.
-But will be necessary for older kids who venture further away from our water refill stations. - Nutritious lunch and snacks - Extra change of underwear, socks, and pants in ziplock bag in backpack. - Raincoat or poncho - 1-2 non-cotton insulating top layer in ziplock bag in backpack.
+32 oz is necessary for older kids who venture further away from our water refill stations. - Nutritious lunch and snacks - Extra change of underwear, socks, and pants in ziplock bag in backpack. - Raincoat or poncho - 1-2 non-cotton insulating top layer in ziplock bag in backpack.